 If you feel that you have found a location that is hazardous to boaters or should be a no wake zone to slow current boaters down, please e-mail us.

 (See a list of water bodies that the NCWRC places buoys on.
 See other waterbodies and management contacts.
 See a list of NCWRC boating access areas.)

 Please confirm that the buoy of concern is located on a waterbody that the Wildlife Resources Commission actively maintains buoys.
 For access area concerns, please confirm that the access area is operated by the Wildlife Resources Commission.
 To confirm, you can click on one of the links above.
 You can contact the NC Wildlife Resources by e-mail ….or call 919 707-0150.

-On or after May 1, 2010 any person under the age of 26 must complete a NASBLA approved boating education course before operating any vessel propelled by a motor of 10 HP or greater.
+Any person born on or after January 1, 1988 must complete a NASBLA approved boating education course before operating any vessel propelled by a motor of 10 HP or greater.